LCCosmin/CatFinder/README.md

 # Requirements

-In order to be able to run this project you need to have Python 3.10+ and a GPU.
+To be able to run this project you need to have Python 3.10+ and a GPU.

 # Setup